Meal Prep for busy weeks!

 A lot can happen in three years!
 Where shall I begin?

-In 2024 I moved back to moved back to Ontario after living in Nova Scotia.
-Let me tell you 2024 was an absolute whirlwind of everything, so much to do, so many emotions, challenges, obstacle and new experiences!
+In 2024, I moved back to Ontario after living in Nova Scotia.
+Let me tell you, 2024 was an absolute whirlwind of everything, so much to do, so many emotions, challenges, obstacles and new experiences!

 During that time, I helped move my parents to Canada, lost my job, updated and painted our home, and prepared it for sale (with the help of my wonderful dad).
 I arranged movers, negotiated house sale and purchase, cared for a sick dog, the list goes on and on…..